In today’s world, you don’t need to be a pro to launch your own podcast. It’s easier for anyone to launch a successful podcast than ever before.

 Even though your listeners would appreciate hearing today’s top hits, you shouldn’t use music that isn’t royalty-free.
 Otherwise, you could face some serious legal trouble.

-Fortunately, it’s easy to find royalty-free music through websites like Epidemic Sound, Shutterstock, and Pixabay.
+Fortunately, it’s easy to find royalty-free music for podcasts through websites like Epidemic Sound, Shutterstock, and Pixabay.
 You can download files for a small fee or even for free.

 The Copyright-Free Music Debate